-Hi, my name is Michael Dubbels.
+Hi, we’re Michael & Heather Dubbels.
 You probably figured that out by now.
-I have a beautiful wife Heather.
-We have been married for seven years and have three beautiful kids.
+We have been married for over eight years and have three beautiful kids.
 Our priorities in life are faith, family and friends.
 Nothing is more important to us than having a personal relationship with God through Jesus Christ.
-Over the last twenty years, I have been involved in church ministry throughout Indiana and Missouri.
-I have also had the privilege to serve in the Dominican Republic, Russia, Mexico, the inner city of St. Louis, and India.
-I have a B.A. in Biblical Studies from Central Bible College.
+Over the last twenty years, Michael has been involved in church ministry throughout Indiana and Missouri.
+He has also had the privilege to serve in the Dominican Republic, Russia, Mexico, the inner city of St. Louis, and India.
+Michael has a B.A. in Biblical Studies from Central Bible College.
 Heather is from Defiance, Ohio and has her B.A. in Spanish and M.A. in Applied Linguistics from Ohio University.
 She has studied, served, or taught in Chile, Ecuador, Spain, Turkey and Azerbaijan.

-Michael & Heather reside in Kokomo, Indiana.
-Michael helps in the family business managing 115 apartments and a 140 acre farm.
-Michael is a speaker and serves on the Advisory Boards for Indiana Teen Challenge and the Witham Family YMCA.
-Heather currently teaches high school Spanish at Western High School.
+We reside in Kokomo, Indiana.
+Michael manages the family business operating 115 apartments and a 140 acre farm.
+He is a speaker and serves on the Advisory Board for Indiana Teen Challenge.
+Heather is a stay at home mom homeschooling three amazing kids!

 My childhood and teenage years were spent in Indiana, with my parents Ronald and Shelia Dubbels, who served in pastoral ministry for 25 years and developed a few businesses.
 At the age of 17, I began speaking in various churches throughout Indiana, being President of Fellowship of Christian Athletes in my high school, and participating in mission trips, which prepared me for entering the ministry.